frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 "When you pray, enter into your room, close the door, and pray to your Father in secret.
-And your Father who sees in secret will reward you" (Matthew 6:6).
+And your Father who sees in secret will reward you" (Matt.
+6:6).

 Our prayer is also measured by the heart.
-That\'s what\'s important.
+That's also important.
 We have to put our heart into things.

-When we see that the heart of Christ is offended, insulted, forgotten, neglected, that leads us to want to say "sorry," to atone to the heart of Christ and to the Mother of Fair Love for all the times when we have not been responsive or corresponded, not been sensitive to that love, so that we cultivate a culture of the heart a little more.
+When we see that the Heart of Christ is offended, insulted, forgotten, neglected, that leads us to want to say "sorry," to atone to the Heart of Christ and to the Mother of Fair Love for all the times when we have not been responsive or corresponded, not been sensitive to that love, so that we cultivate a culture of the heart a little more.

 There was a famous singer in the early 1960s that your mother might remember, or your grandmother, called Elvis Presley.
-He had a song that was called "I Don\'t Have a Wooden Heart."
+He had a song that was called "Wooden Heart."
 "Treat me nice, treat me kind, treat me like you really should, because I don\'t have a wooden heart."

 Maybe Our Lord is telling us too that you don\'t have a wooden heart; I want you to cultivate that heart.